Kramin42/Kramell/dieselrobin/rules.md

 ### Bonus Missions

 There are 3 tiers of bonus missions: Tier 1 (2 points each), Tier 2 (4 points
-each), and Tier 3 (6 points each)
+each), and Tier 3 (6 points each).
+[They are listed here](./bonus).

-The missions themselves will be kept secret until the start of the tournament.
 Your team will assign one mission from each tier to each character before starting a mission on any character.

 Once you have started a mission, the bonus mission assignments are frozen.
-The bonus mission assignments will be placed on the scoring sheet for your team.

 If you are unable to assign all your missions due to character/class/race makeup, we will swap a conflicting mission with an alternate mission for that tier that can be completed.

+TODO: implement a Kramell command for assigning bonus missions

 ## Scoring